MaxG87/root-subvol-snapshot/README.md

 # root-subvol-snapshot

 Script to snapshot all top level subvolumes on an BtrFS

 ## Installation

 Either `sudo install snapshot /usr/local/bin` or `install snapshot ~/.local/bin`.

 ## Usage

+This section will cover how to use the program.
+First it will be explained what to expect when interacting manually with the program, then some suggestions for automated usage will be given.

+### Manual Interaction

 This section assumes that the script is available via `$PATH` under the name `snapshot`.